PMArkive/NintendoClients_wiki/Monitoring-Data-Protocol.md

 This protocol is used for the P2P monitoring server on the Switch.
 The messages wrapped in unencrypted [Pia packets](Pia-Protocol) and sent to `g<game server id>-%.p.srv.nintendo.net`, port 34343.

-Wii U games send the monitoring data to the game server instead, through the [SendReport](https://github.com/kinnay/NintendoClients/wiki/Secure-Protocol#8-sendreport) method of the [secure connection protocol](https://github.com/kinnay/NintendoClients/wiki/Secure-Protocol).
+Wii U games send the monitoring data to the NEX game server instead, through the [SendReport](https://github.com/kinnay/NintendoClients/wiki/Secure-Protocol#8-sendreport) method of the [secure connection protocol](https://github.com/kinnay/NintendoClients/wiki/Secure-Protocol).

 The message payload is encoded as follows: